Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 • Seabirds like to fly as efficiently as possible so on windy days the seabirds are really in their element and are generally very active and soaring around, but the ocean will likely be more uncomfortable due to the bigger swells and chop.

-On the low wind or calm days the ocean may be quite calm and comfortable as there’s usually less swell, but we may see less seabirds and activity.
+On lighter wind or calm days the ocean may be quite calm and comfortable as there’s usually less swell, but lighter winds can affect which seabird species, and the numbers, that we might encounter on the day and the seabirds will generally be less active.
 Naturally the calmer oceans make for great photography conditions.

 Every day is a different experience out there (which is what we love about the tours :).